-A. Attendance, Participation, & Professionalism:

-- 1. Class Participation & Attendance See attendance policy.
-Please attend this online class in the same professional manner as you would an in-person class. - 2.
+- A. Attendance, Participation, & Professionalism: - 1.
+Class Participation & Attendance See attendance policy - 2.
 Course Evaluation Students are expected to evaluate the course in accordance to university policies.
-The link to the course evaluation can be found in Eclass/Moodle at the end of the semester.
+The link to the course evaluation can be found in E-class/Moodle at the end of the semester.